google/temporian/docs/src/user_guide.md

 Note that in Python, 1.0 and 1 are respectively `float64` and `int64` values.

-Temporian supports data type casting through the `tp.cast` operator.
+Temporian supports data type casting through the [`tp.cast()`][temporian.cast] operator.
 Destination data types can be specified in three different ways:

 1. Single data type: converts all input features to the same destination data type.